Weather:

 Village Center (2001-2004)

-Convert 24 hour lighting in hallways and public spaces to compact fluorescents.
+Convert 24 hour lighting in hallways and public spaces to compact fluorescent.

 Annual Savings: 26,909 kWh